Funding and Support

 The National Historic Preservation and Records Commission endorsed the Project and admitted Professor Calvert to the Institute for Documentary Editing in 2010.

 The Library Company of Philadelphia, together with the Society for Historians of the Early American Republic was the first to offer the Project funding with a library research fellowship for Professor Calvert in 2009.
 Together these two institutions hold the two largest collections of Dickinson papers.

 The American Philosophical Society awarded the Project a Franklin Research Grant in 2010, allowing travel to various archives with Dickinson's papers.
 The APS itself possesses the papers of John H. Powell, who devoted his life to the study of Dickinson.

-Generous grants from the Bradley Foundation and the Earhart Foundation will fund the Project in 2014 and 2015.
+Generous grants from the Bradley Foundation and the Earhart Foundation sustained the Project in 2014 and 2015.

-The General Society of Colonial Wars and the Society of Colonial Wars in the Commonwealth of Kentucky have provided funds for editorial assistance and other expenses.
+The General Society of Colonial Wars and the Society of Colonial Wars in the Commonwealth of Kentucky have provided funds for editorial assistance, transcription, and other expenses.